Parent guide

 Ask "why"

 Pick one homework question.
-Ask the student to explain why each line works, not just what they wrote.
-Hesitation reveals where the method is shallow.
+Ask the student to explain why each line works, not just read out what they wrote.
+Hesitation or "that is just the rule" tells you where the method is shallow.

 Re-attempt cold

 Take a question they got right last week.
-Ask them to redo it from scratch today, with the original answer covered.
+Ask them to redo it from scratch today, with the original working covered.
 If they cannot, the method was not retained.
+Only the answer was.

 Change one number

 Take a familiar question and change one value.
-If the student freezes, they may be matching patterns rather than understanding the method.
+If the student freezes or gets it wrong, they were matching the pattern, not understanding why the method works.

 When to act